Can PwC survive its Oscars flub — and subsequent Twitter mockery?

-As accounting crises go, it's hardly the Enron scandal that brought down Arthur Andersen, but PricewaterhouseCoopers' big "oops" moment at the Oscars could imperil its standing with the Academy, branding experts say.
+As accounting crises go, it's hardly the Enron scandal that brought down Arthur Andersen, but PricewaterhouseCoopers' big "oops" moment at the Oscars could imperil its standing with the Academy of Motion Picture Arts and Sciences, branding experts say.

 Related: Oscars Screwup Gives 'Moonlight's' Best Picture Award to 'La La Land'

 "They should be out in front of this in a big way.
-Their executives should be conducting media interviews throughout the week to lessen damage to their brand," said Mark Serrano, CEO of ProActive Communications.
+Their executives should be conducting media interviews throughout the week to lessen damage to their brand," said Mark Serrano, chief executive of ProActive Communications.

-PwC issued an apology via Twitter in the overnight hours Sunday, which said the presenters "had mistakenly been given the wrong category envelope."
+PwC issued an apology via Twitter in the overnight hours Sunday and was promptly savaged for its use of passive voice, saying the mistake "was made" after the presenters "had been given" the wrong envelope.

+It wasn't until late Monday night that the firm took full responsibility, issuing a new tweet that directly blamed PwC partner Brian Cullinan for handing a backup envelope for a different category to Beatty and Dunaway — and for not following "protocols for correcting" the error.

 Not Funny